robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

 # Use of Hard IP, FPGA-IP and configuration of the FPGA fabric
 This guide shows how simple it is to access FPGA IP,the I²C-, the UART-Bus, the SPI-Bus or the CAN-Bus.
-Also are here commands given to change the FPGA fabric configuration.
+Here are also commands given to change the FPGA fabric configuration.

 ## Toggling the HPS-LED of your Board
-1. **Turn the HPS-LED on by typing to the console:**
+1. **Turn the HPS-LED on by typing in the console:**
     ```bash
     echo 100 > /sys/class/leds/hps_led0/brightness
     ```